simphotonics/minimal_test/README.md

-#### 3. Run the tests in the package `test` folder by navigating to the package root and using the command:
+#### 3. Run the tests in the package `test` folder by navigating to the package root and issuing the command:

 ```Console
 $ pub run --enable-experiment=non-nullable minimal_test:minimal_test.dart